TabotCharlesBessong/kido_medical_backend/src/services/ref/partsixteen.md

-Sure, here's the PostgreSQL code to create the database, create the tables, and insert some initial values into these tables.
-This will reflect the database schema described earlier.
+Sure, here is the updated response with the SQL code for inserting values into the `TimeSlots` table.

 ### Create Database